 Human Resource in a Global Context

-This module is designed to provide students with a robust understanding of the principal internal and external environmental contexts of contemporary organisations.
+This module is designed to provide you with a robust understanding of the principal internal and external environmental contexts of contemporary organisations.
 It covers the managerial and business context within which managers, HR professionals and workers interact in conditions of environmental turbulence, change and uncertainty.
-Students will have the opportunity to learn about the choices, opportunities and constraints that managers and HR professionals in different types of organisations face, in responding to these internal, business and external environmental challenges.
+You will have the opportunity to learn about the choices, opportunities and constraints that managers and HR professionals in different types of organisations face in responding to these internal, business and external environmental challenges.
 The module explores implications for professional practice and provides opportunities for applied learning and continuous professional development.